Henrietta Catharina, Baroness von Gersdorff

-Henrietta Catharina, Baroness von Gersdorff (maiden name von Friesen auf Roetha; 6 October 1648 – 6 March 1726) was a German noblewoman, Baroque religious poet, an advocate of Pietism and also a supporter of the beginnings of the Moravian Church.
-She was the maternal grandmother of Nicolas Ludwig, Count von Zinzendorf.
+Henrietta Catharina, Baroness von Gersdorff (maiden name von Friesen auf Roetha; 6 October 1648 – 6 March 1726) was a German noblewoman, an author Baroque Christian poetry, an advocate of Pietism and also a supporter of the beginnings of the Moravian Church.
+She was the maternal grandmother of Count Nicolaus Ludwig von Zinzendorf.

 Biography

 She was born in Sulzbach, Upper Palatinate, the daughter of Karl, Baron von Friesen, and Justina Sophia von Raben.
 She was educated in Dresden and Leipzig.
 She was a sister of Otto Heinrich von Friesen, chancellor to Saxon Elector Friedrich August I (August der Starke or Augustus the Strong).
-Unlike most girls of the time, she was trained in multiple disciplines, and even as a youth she was recognized by her contemporaries for her German and Latin verses.
+Unlike most girls of the time, she was trained in multiple disciplines, and even as a youth she was recognized by her contemporaries for her German and Latin poetry.
 She early became a correspondent with many theologians and scientists of the day.

 At the age of 24. in 1672, she married Nicolas, Baron von Gersdorff (1629–1702), governor of the Saxon Upper Lusatia.
 In that capacity she was able to exercise a not unimportant influence in affairs of both church and state.
 She supported the movement called Pietism and the Saxon Court preacher Philipp Jakob Spener.